-First Fork Trail is a 3.2 mile moderately trafficked out and back trail located near Durango, CO that features beautiful wild flowers and is rated as moderate.
+First Fork Trail is a 3.2 mile moderately trafficked out and back trail located near Durango, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Directions from Durango, Colorado: Drive approximately 8 miles east of Durango on Florida Road (County Road 240).
 Turn north at Colvig Silver Camp and go past the camp, over the cattle guard and continue to follow the road for approximately 1 mile.
 A strong 2WD with good clearance may be needed for the last mile of the road.
 Limited parking is available.